Harniaz-Brar/COVID-Data-Exploration/README.md

 ## Files

 - `Covid Data Exploration.sql` - The main SQL script file containing all the queries used for data exploration and analysis.
+- 'CovidVaccinations' and 'CovidDeaths' - the two excel files on which the visualization was performed.

 ## Usage